brunohdmacedo/syntheticlearning/docs/presentation3.md

 <!-- _paginate: false -->
 ![bg fit right:32%](img/visgraf-part.jpeg)

-# How to generate synthetic data and train a model with it?
+# Do they live in a simulation?
+Training models for dynamic environment

 ### Generation of synthetic data for machine learning